Homogenization with Guaranteed Bounds via Primal-Dual Physically Informed Neural Networks: Numerical Experiments

 \section{Numerical Experiments}

-This section demonstrates, on a simple example, how training PINNs in the dual formulation of the problem can complement the solution in the primal form, and compares the effectiveness of VPINNs against classic PINNs.
+This section demonstrates how training PINNs in the dual formulation of the problem can complement the solution in the primal form, and compares the effectiveness of VPINNs against classic PINNs for unit cells with a singular (Section~\ref{sec:single_inclusion}) and multiple (Section~\ref{sec:multiple_inc}) inclusions.